 describing the purpose of the Constitution of the United States as stated in its Preamble;

-explaining the fundamental concepts of the U.S. government, including but not limited to , due process, equal justice under the law, equal protection, elections and a representative government, limited government, right to private property, rule of law, Supremacy Clause, and separation of powers; and
+explaining the fundamental concepts of the U.S. government, including but not limited to due process, equal justice under the law, equal protection, elections and a representative government, limited government, right to private property, rule of law, Supremacy Clause, and separation of powers; and

 describing the procedures for amending the Constitution of Virginia and the Constitution of the United States.